Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 1 – Dehydration

-A major cause of liquid cravings is dehydration.
+A significant cause of liquid cravings is dehydration.

 You are craving juice, coffee, milk, or orange juice because you’re dehydrated.

 Your body knows that most liquids hydrate your body.
 However, not all liquids hydrate your body.
-For example if you drink coffee, the caffeine content cancels out the hydration effect from the water in the coffee.
+For example, if you drink coffee, the caffeine content cancels the hydration effect from the water in the coffee.

-When your body is dehydrated, it’s natural for your body to start to crave liquids.
-Your body craves liquids because it knows liquids will give your body the water it desperately needs.
+When your body is dehydrated, it’s natural to start craving liquids.
+Your body craves liquids because it knows they will give your body the water it desperately needs.

-Orange juice is one of those liquids that does hydrate your body.
-So it’s perfectly normal for you to find yourself with a craving for orange juice, especially if you’re thirsty.
+Orange juice is one of those liquids that hydrate your body.
+So, it’s perfectly normal to crave orange juice, especially if you’re thirsty.

 2 – Low Blood Sugar Or Low Caloric Intake

 I remember feeling a little bit nauseous this morning.
-My stomach was rumbling and growling and I didn’t feel well.
-I suspected that I had low blood sugar, but I wasn’t quite sure.
+My stomach was rumbling and growling, and I didn’t feel well.
+I suspected I had low blood sugar but wasn’t quite sure.

 Instinctively, I knew that my best choice was orange juice.
-Orange juice has a lot of sugar and calories so I knew that if I had low blood sugar, then orange juice would help me feel better.
+Orange juice has a lot of sugar and calories, so I knew that if I had low blood sugar, it would help me feel better.

-I also knew that orange juice has some calories so that I would have energy for later.
-If I had skipped drinking orange juice I would have missed out on those calories and I may have felt tired later.
+I also knew that orange juice has some calories, so I would have energy for later.
+If I had skipped drinking orange juice, I would have missed out on those calories, and I may have felt tired later.

-So if you are craving orange juice, it could just be because you have low blood sugar.
-Plus, if you have low blood sugar there’s a high likelihood that you could be dehydrated as well.
+So, if you are craving orange juice, it could just be because you have low blood sugar.
+Plus, if you have low blood sugar, you are likely dehydrated as well.

-Can you also see that if you’re craving sugar the same principle of low blood sugar would apply?
+Can you also see that if you’re craving sugar, the same low blood sugar principle applies?

 3 – Stress